himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ```

 I was able to tell it was happening while running the podman container.
 I
-assumed it might be `selinux` related but was unable to sort out a solution
+assumed it might be `selinux` related, but was unable to sort out a solution
 right away.

 ### The Fix

 Eventually after browsing the internet, I learned that my easiest solution was
-to add the option `--security-opt label=disable` to my `podman run` command to
+to add the option `--security-opt label=disable` to my `podman run` command, to
 turn off label separation for the container.
 I'm sure there is a better, more
-secure soltion I could do, but I figured this one was a good compromise of
+secure soltion I could do, but I figured this was at least a good compromise of
 being easy to implement, but more secure than the common (and wrong) suggestion
-to "*just disable selinux*".
+of "*just disable selinux*".

 ### One last fix...